A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 Email: authority@nbdanewdelhi.com

 This booklet is intended as a guide to the complaints process only.
 It is a general summary of the powers and procedures of the News Broadcasting & Digital Standards Authority.
-The detailed Code and Regulations are available on this website.
+The detailed Code, Regulations, Guidelines and Advisories are available on the website of NBDA, which may be gone through prior to filing a complaint.